ecs-org/ecs-docs/admin-manual/_sources/maintenance.txt

 ### Metrics Collection

-+ if APPLIANCE_METRIC_EXPORTER is set, metrics are exported from the subsystems
++ if `appliance:metric:exporter` is set, metrics are exported from the subsystems
     + export metrics of:
         frontend nginx, redis, memcached, uwsgi, cadvisor,
         process details(uwsgi, postgres, nginx, celery),
         prometheus node(diskstats, entropy, filefd, filesystem, hwmon, loadavg, mdadm, meminfo, netdev, netstat, stat, textfile, time, uname, vmstat)
     + additional service metrics from: appliance-backup, appliance-update
-+ if APPLIANCE_METRIC_SERVER is set, these exported metrics are collected and stored by a prometheus server and alerts are issued using email to root using the prometheus alert server
++ if `appliance:metric:server` is set, these exported metrics are collected and stored by a prometheus server and alerts are issued using email to root using the prometheus alert server
     + there are alerts for: NodeRebootsTooOften, NodeFilesystemFree, NodeMemoryUsageHigh, NodeLoadHigh
         + for a detailed alert list look at the [alert.rules sourcefile](https://github.com/ecs-org/ecs-appliance/blob/master/salt/appliance/metric/alert.rules)
     + the prometheus gui is at [http://172.17.0.1:9090](http://172.17.0.1:9090)
     + the prometheus alert gui is at [http://172.17.0.1:9093](http://172.17.0.1:9093)
-+ if APPLIANCE_METRIC_GUI is set, start a grafana server for displaying the collected metrics
++ if `appliance:metric:gui` is set, a grafana server is started to display the collected metrics
     + grafana is available at [http://localhost:3000](http://localhost:3000)
-+ if APPLIANCE_METRIC_PGHERO is set, start a pghero instance for postgres inspection
++ if `appliance:metric:pghero` is set, start a pghero instance for postgres inspection
     + pghero is avaiable at [http://localhost:5081](http://localhost:5081)

 Use ssh port forwarding to access these ports, eg. for 172.17.0.1:9090 use `ssh root@hostname -L 9090:172.17.0.1:9090`

 ### Alerting Setup

-if ECS_SETTINGS_SENTRY_DSN and APPLIANCE_SENTRY_DSN are defined,
+if `ecs:settings["SENTRY_DSN"]` and `appliance:sentry:dsn` are defined,
 the appliance will report the following items to sentry:

 + python exceptions in web, worker, beat, smtpd